AIU Welcomes U.S. Marine Students

 If I am deployed or transferred, will I be able to continue my education later?

 Yes.
 AIU understands that USMC personnel are frequently deployed and transferred.
 If you think you might not be able to continue your coursework for the length of your deployment or while en route to your new assignment, just contact your Student Advisor for further guidance and support.

 How will my USMC training and experience be applied to my chosen degree program?

-Your training, occupations and experience are evaluated by ACE (American Council on Education), which recommends awards of semester hours.
+Your training, occupations and experience are evaluated using ACE (American Council on Education) standards, which recommend awards of semester hours.
 Our degree programs are designed under a quarter hour system, and your credits are converted to this system.
-When you apply for enrollment, your Advisor will prepare a degree program that can maximize your training and experience.
+When you apply for enrollment, your Student Advisor will prepare a degree program that can maximize your training and experience.

 Do I need to be on active duty to have my USMC training and experience applied towards transfer credit?

-Absolutely not.
-The university will evaluate all of your training and experience for the consideration of possible transfer credit whether you are on Active Duty, Inactive, Retired, or Separated from your branch of service.
+No. The university will evaluate all of your training and experience for consideration of possible transfer credit whether you are on Active Duty, Inactive, Retired, or Separated from your branch of service.